masquey/RevokeChinaCerts/Linux/README.md

 ## Intro

-This tool revokes certain CA certificates for NSS-based applications on Linux, (most notably, Firefox & Chrome).
+This tool revokes certain CA certificates for OpenSSL and NSS-based applications on Linux (most notably, Firefox & Chrome).

 On Linux there are multiple libraries for SSL/TLS and each may have its own certificate store.
 The `/etc/ca-certificates.conf` configures the trusted